Huang Kan: Early education

 In 1903, at the age of eighteen, Huang Kan tested into the Hubei Liberal School, Wuchang Xuetang (“湖北普通文学堂”, “武昌学堂“).
-The Qing Dynasty, the last living Chinese imperial state, was on the verge of collapsing at this time.
+The Qing dynasty, the last living Chinese imperial state, was on the verge of collapsing at this time.
 During the three years Huang Kan spent at this school, he was highly influenced by the progressive scholars and thinkers around him, and especially excited about the idea of revolution and rising up against the monarchy.
 Huang Kan was not afraid to challenge or embarrass authority figures.
 Multiple “incidents” with a corrupt administrator eventually resulted in his being expelled from school.
 Huang Kan's father was old friends with Zhang Zhidong (张之洞), the Viceroy of Huguang (a very high-ranking position in the Qing government).
 Recognizing Huang Kan's talent and wanting to do a favor for his old friend, Zhang pulled strings to sponsor Huang Kan to study in Japan.

 Huang Kan started studying at Waseda University in 1903, which was during the period leading up to Xinhai Revolution, the revolution that eventually overthrew the Qing monarchy.
-He joined Tongmenghui ("Chinese United League"), a major resistance group against Qing Dynasty.
+He joined Tongmenghui ("Chinese United League"), a major resistance group against the Qing dynasty.
 Zhang Zhidong, being an official in the Qing government, consequently rescinded Huang's scholarship for Japan.
 Huang Kan then continued living in Japan as a political refugee.
 He became Zhang Taiyan's student there, learning philology and phonetics.
 Together with Zhang and Liu Shipei, the three were later termed "國學大師 (masters of Chinese scholarship, sinology)".
 Aside from scholarly contributions, they also aided the revolution remotely by creating an influential political newspaper The People Journal (“民报”) in addition to publishing various individual political writings.